-The Natural Sweetener Stevia Plant And Its Health Benefits
+The Natural Sweetener Stevia and its Health Benefits

 Stevia is a genus of about 240 plants, herbs and shrubs, belonging to the sunflower family, Asteraceae.
 These plants are native to South America Central America and Mexico.

-Some common names for stevia are : sugar leaf, sweet leaf, honey leaf etc. In India, it is called "meethi patti' meaning sweet leaf.
-Stevia plant is mainly grown for its sweet leaves and being a natural sweetener, stevia is a healthy replacement for chemical sweeteners like splenda, aspartame and saccharine, even the common table sugar.
+Some common names for stevia are sugar leaf, sweet leaf, honey leaf etc. In India, it is called "meethi patti' meaning sweet leaf.
+The stevia plant is mainly grown for its sweet leaves and being a natural sweetener, stevia is a healthy replacement for chemical sweeteners like Splenda, aspartame and saccharine, even the common table sugar.

 Stevia Around The World

 The stevia plant is widely grown in Brazil, Columbia, Venezuela and Paraguay.
 Stevia has been used in Venezuela for over 1500 years and the Guarani tribes of Paraguay have used stevia since centuries to sweeten unpalatable medicinal drinks.
 It has also been used in Japan for several decades now.
 The European Union approved its use as a sweetener in 2011.

 In the U.S. and Canada stevia is available labelled as a dietary supplement.